-Hearing the name Slovenia, the first things that comes to your mind are probably Bled, the Triglav National Park, or perhaps the Slovenian coast.
+Hearing the name Slovenia, the first things that come to your mind are probably Bled, the Triglav National Park, or perhaps the Slovenian coast.
 The tiny country does not lag behind in winter sports either.
 Lovers of skiing are also visiting regularly Slovenia.
-Although the ski slopes are certainly not the ones people choose in the first place, but Slovenia can be a great alternative if you want to try something new.
+Although the ski slopes are certainly not the ones people choose in the first place, Slovenia can be a great alternative if you want to try something new.

 Before we go deeper into the details of the ski slopes, I think it is important to point out that the Slovenian mountains are also part of the Alps, known as the Julian Alps (JA).
-The countryside is not far behind the Austrian Alps (Murau, Stuhleck, etc.) in size or in panorama.
+The countryside is not far behind the Austrian Alps (Murau, Stuhleck, etc.) in size or in the panorama.

 Most of the ski regions in Slovenia are small.
 In addition to their location, their charm is given by the fact that they are less known among foreigners.
 Especially because not many people know about their existence, we thought we would introduce you to Slovenia’s top ski resorts so that you can easily decide which one is the right destination for you.

 There are roughly 30 ski slopes in Slovenia, but 6 of them are better known and stand out from the rest.
 These are: Kranjska Gora, Maribor - Pohorje, Cerkno, Rogla, Krvavec, Kanin - Bovec.